joinself/restful-client/README.md

 ### Docker

-Amend the environment variables as required e.g. add your application ID and secret key.
+To run the service directly via Docker amend the environment variables as required and run:

 ```bash
 docker run -it \